Makis Tsitas: Background

 Makis Tsiitas born in Yiannitsa and majored in Journalism and cooperated with several radio stations in Thessaloniki.
 As of 1994 he resides permanently in Athens and works in publishing.
 He has served as Senior Editor for the literary magazine Periplous (1994-2005), and was the Co-publisher and Director of the journal for the book Index (2006-2011).
 Ever since 2012 he has been directing Diastixo.gr, a website on books and culture.
 He is also a member of the Administrative Council of the Hellenic Authors’ Society.
 His literary works have been included in anthologies, published in magazines and newspapers, and translated into several European languages, including German, French, Spanish, English, Hebrew, Albanian, Swedish, Finnish, and Italian.
-Some of his works have also been staged and directed by Ersi Vasilikioti (“Theatro ton Keron”), Sophia Karagianni (“Vault Theater”), Taru Makela (Christine and Goran Schildt Foundation, Finland), Alexandru Mazgareanu (“Nottara Theater,” Romania).
+Some of his works have also been staged and directed by Roula Pateraki (Pireaus Municipal Theater), Tatiana Lygari (Theater To treno sto Rouf, viva.gr), Ersi Vasilikioti (“Theatro ton Keron”), Sophia Karagianni (“Vault Theater”), Taru Makela (Christine and Goran Schildt Foundation, Ekenäs, Finland), Alexandru Mazgareanu (“Nottara Theater,” Bucharest) and Maria Veselinova (Theater «Vazrazhdane», Sofia).
 His lyrics have been put to music by Giorgos Stavrianos, Takis Soukas, and Tatiana Zografou.
 He has published twenty books for children and three for adults.
 His novel God Is My Witness, has earned him the 2014 European Union Prize for Literature and honors by the Municipalities of Athens, Pella, and Edessa, the Central Public Library of Edessa, as well as the Region of Central Macedonia.
 God Is My Witness is already available in 12 European languages.